Greetings, friends and loyal customers! After over a year of research, my new book on how to secure your RDS environments has finally been published.

-Given how many of you are standing up new Remote Desktop Services deployments or expanding existing ones right now to facilitate teleworking during the COVID-19 outbreak, it’s imperative that you get serious about RDS security.
-Hackers and APT (Advanced Persistent Threat) teams know that businesses around the world are “opening up their doors wide” to facilitate remote working at the moment, and they may come knocking at yours soon.
+Therefore, given how many of you are standing up new Remote Desktop Services deployments or expanding existing ones to facilitate teleworking, it’s imperative to stay focused on RDS security.
+Hackers and APT (Advanced Persistent Threat) teams are always hard at work.
 Don’t unwittingly let them in.

 - Monitor a Remote Desktop Gateway for logins and login failures, to see if user accounts have been compromised with IP geolocation techniques.